AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

     end My_Types.Ops;

-But we cannot initialize this component if the declaration is in the visible part of the same child package:
+As expected, we wouldn't be able to initialize this component if the declaration was in the visible part of the same child package:

 .. code-block:: ada